DiCode77/Hillel/HW11/README.md

-prepare files to be compiled via cmake files will be created in HW11/build/Release/ cmake .. -DCMAKE_BUILD_TYPE=Release cmake --build .
+prepare files to be compiled via cmake files will be created in HW11/build/Release/

+cmake .. -DCMAKE_BUILD_TYPE=Release

+cmake --build .

-or if you need to generate a project file for Xcode, then one command is executed
+Or if you need to generate a project file for Xcode, then one command is executed

 cmake -G "Xcode" ..